nhoyle-unsw/learn-encryption-with-python/docs/Modular-arithmetic.md

 ### Run the Python code example (do it the long way)

+{% include_relative python-online.md %}

-We can use the python program to calculate each of the steps above:
+Or we can use the python program to calculate each of the steps above:

 ```console
 $ python rsa_demo.py mod -a 3 -b 7